-This section of the study focuses on the most important period in the modern history of the farm labor movement in the American West.
-It highlights the central role that Cesar Chavez played in the strike but it also reveals how others, including Filipino leaders such as Larry Itliong, political figures such as Robert Kennedy and Dr. Martin Luther King Jr., union leaders such as Walter Reuther, students and urban supporters continued to define and strengthen the farm labor movement.
+The most important period in the modern history of the farm labor movement in the American West began with the table grapes strike of 1965.
+Cesar Chavez played a central role in the strike, but Filipino American leaders such as Larry Itliong, political figures such as Robert Kennedy and Martin Luther King Jr., union leaders such as Walter Reuther, and students and urban supporters defined and strengthened the farm labor movement as well.